Apply visa

 Teleport's Expert Tip

-In case you don't receive a decision on your visa application within two months from applying, it is considered an implicit refusal.
-In such instances, you can appeal either to the CRRV or the Deputy Director of Visas.
-You can appeal to the CRRV either in person, through a lawyer, or with a family member holding a mandate.
-Your appeal, written in French, should be sent by regular mail to:
+In case you don't receive a decision within two months from the application date, it is considered an implicit refusal.
+In such instances, you can appeal either to the CRRV or the Deputy Director of Visas, depending on the type of visa applied for.

 Teleport’s Expert Tip